dippythedinosaur/project_donate/Readme.md

 Project is written in Go.

+#Status
+03-03-2025 Project framework only.
+Not yet functional.

 #Purpose
 The goal of the application is to allow the creation of a task structure for project management purposes.